vfp9/intl/readme.md

 refer to the *Microsoft Developer Network CD*, in Number 5 (or later) for a document titled *International Handbook For Software Design.*

-In particular, bear in mind that locales may, depending on their writing system (among others), may possess propriety video standards.
+In particular, bear in mind that 语言环境 may, depending on their writing system (among others), may possess propriety video standards.

 ### Numeric Values